boxwise/boxtribute/front/README.md

 - no vars
 - interfaces/type should start with "I"

-## Note about yarn and Docker
+## Note about pnpm and Docker

 We are using docker to spin up our dev environment.
 The front folder is in sync with the front Docker container.
-Therefore, the hot-reloading of the yarn development server should function.
+Therefore, the hot-reloading of the pnpm development server should function.

 When you wish to add a dependency, e.g. when you make a change to your local `package.json`, you will need to rebuild the docker container and relaunch.